valancej/anchore-blogs/content/openshift/openshift_anchore.md

 # Running Anchore Engine on Openshift

 In this post, I will run through an installation of Anchore on OpenShift.
-I'll also discuss in brief how we can use Anchore to scan images, and work with policies.
+I'll also discuss in brief how we can use Anchore to scan images.

 ## Getting started